Razat94/learngit/README.md

 ### How to see list of all files in a commit:
-` $ git diff-tree --no-commit-id --name-only -r 7-digit-SHA `
+` $ git diff-tree --no-commit-id --name-only -r SHA `

 ### To remove a file in Git: